Prof Eduardo Miranda

 Impact: International Press

 My work has been reported by the press worldwide.
-Below is a short selection of news stories published by magazines in Egypt, Norway, Italy, UK, Lebanon, Netherlands and USA.
+Below is a short selection of news stories published by magazines in Egypt, Norway, Italy, UK, Lebanon, Netherlands, Germany and USA.
 Click on the covers of the magazines below to read the articles.

 Music